djaney/arcassistant/readme.md

 ## Compatibility

-Targeted only to python3-pyqt version 5.14
+Tested only in python3-pyqt version 5.14 + Ubuntu Budgie 20.04